 If you recognize abnormal symptoms in a baby, ask for documentation from the delivery process.
 Talk to nurses, and write down everything you remember happening in the hospital.
 To pursue a birth injury claim, a claimant must prove the illness or injury happened as the result of the delivery process and that an act of negligence caused it.
-At Fiol Law Group, we understand the complexities of birth injury claims.
+At Fiol & Morros Law Group, we understand the complexities of birth injury claims.
 We’re here to help you through a difficult time.
 Whether your baby suffers from an incurable condition or died during delivery, our dedicated attorneys will pursue your claim to trial if needed.
 No child should suffer because of a physician’s incompetence.

 Hospitals perform various types of surgeries on a daily basis.
-In the busiest hospitals, surgeons may move from one surgery to the next with little down time.
+In the busiest hospitals, surgeons may move from one surgery to the next with little downtime.
 Surgeons must use an extraordinary level of care to meet patient needs and perform a surgery according to medical standards.
 Surgical errors can happen during any surgical procedure, but they commonly happen during routine surgeries as the result of thoughtlessness.

 When surgeons and their teams fail to meet the medical standard of care and patients suffer, they and/or the facility may face liability for the consequences.
 Some of the most common types of preventable surgical errors include:

+- Leaving a surgical instrument inside the person.
 While uncommon, surgeons have left gauze, scalpels, and other tools inside a patient’s body.

+- Operating on the wrong body part or patient.
 Always ask your surgeon to mark the area of the body for surgery prior to the event to avoid confusion.
 Miscommunication in the hospital setting may result in a surgeon operating on the wrong patient or body part and performing a completely unnecessary surgery instead of the needed one.

+- Unnecessary damage.
 Surgeons must use extreme care, particularly when working around nerves and delicate body parts.
 If a surgeon carelessly makes the wrong move while performing the surgery, a patient may suffer from chronic pain, numbness, or other complications after the surgery.
 If you wake up from surgery with more pain or a condition you didn’t expect, the surgeon may have committed an act of malpractice.

+- Anesthesia mistakes.
 An anesthesiologist is a highly trained and highly paid member of health care groups.
 The professional should understand the standards for administering anesthesia, including possible complications or interaction and dosages.
 When anesthesiologists make mistakes, a patient might wake up too soon or not at all.

 Some mistakes happen in the heat of the moment and any health care professional might make the same error.
 Others, however, should never happen to a patient under a medical professional’s care.
-At Fiol Law Group, our hospital negligence lawyers understand the roles and responsibilities of people who work within hospital settings.
+At Fiol & Morros Law Group, our medical negligence lawyers understand the roles and responsibilities of people who work within hospital settings.
 We will protect your right to seek compensation after a serious or deadly hospital error.

-Our Approach to Hospital Negligence Claims
+Our Approach to Medical Malpractice Claims

-When you contact us with concerns about hospital negligence, we will meet you wherever you need us most.
+When you contact us with concerns about medical negligence, we will meet you wherever you need us most.
 We can even meet you in the hospital.
 Our compassionate attorneys will walk you through the claims process and investigate every aspect of your situation.
 To succeed in a hospital negligence claim, we need irrefutable proof that a careless or incompetent action within the hospital caused your injury, illness, or complication.

 - Record everything.
 Write down everything you remember before your memory starts to fade.